 - The Tin Can User Voice Forum

 The most interesting of these was the Tin Can User Voice Forum, where participants could voice concerns and spend “points” on features for the Next Generation of SCORM to be implemented or on solutions to shortcomings of the current versions of SCORM.
 There was a great deal of participation on this forum.
 Results were compiled and similar topics were merged to determine the most prevalent issues to be addressed in Next Generation SCORM.

 From analysis of the community input, the model that was agreed upon was:

 This model allowed for both ease of implementation and increased power – both directions that the user community wanted to see the Next Generation SCORM move in.
 It is capable of moving across platforms and experiences.
 In fact, it was based on social media sites such as Facebook.

 In order to vet the model and show how it could be useful, prototypes were created.
-The two main functions of the prototypes were the Learning Record Store (LRS) and the Tin Can Application Programming Interface (API).
+The two main functions of the prototypes were the Learning Record Store (LRS) and the Experience Application Programming Interface (xAPI).

-The Tin Can API is a set of functions that communicates with the LRS through a variety of calls.
+The Experience API is a set of functions that communicates with the LRS through a variety of calls.
 The API can be implemented in a variety of platforms that were all prototyped through the BAA to show interactivity between content and the tracking system.
-Legacy SCORM Content, Games, Mobile, and GPS were all areas in which the Tin Can API was successfully deployed.
+Legacy SCORM Content, Games, Mobile, and GPS were all areas in which the Experience API was successfully deployed.